 "Commission" means the Illinois Commerce Commission.

-"Consolidation" means a reduction of Emergency Telephone System Boards, Joint Emergency Telephone System Boards, qualified governmental entities, and PSAPs pursuant to ETSA Section 15.4a.
+"Consolidation" means a reduction of Emergency Telephone System Boards, Joint Emergency Telephone System Boards, and PSAPs pursuant to ETSA Section 15.4a.

+“Decommissioned” means the revocation of a PSAPs authority to handle 9-1-1 calls as an answering point within the 9-1-1 Network.

 "Department" means the Department of State Police.

+"Direct Dispatch" means a 9-1-1 service wherein upon receipt of an emergency call, a public safety telecommunicator transmits, without delay, transfer, relay, or referral, all relevant available information to the appropriate public safety personnel or emergency responders.

-"Dispatch Center" means a location other than a PSAP, SAP or VAP that receives an emergency call transferred or relayed from a PSAP, SAP or VAP for purposes of completing the call taking process by dispatching police, medical, fire or other emergency responders."Economically Unreasonable" means that the cost of consolidation materially outweighs the benefit to the community served and makes it illogical or impractical to consolidate.
+"Economically Unreasonable" means that the cost of consolidation materially outweighs the benefit to the community served and makes it illogical or impractical to consolidate.

-"Emergency Call" means any type of request for emergency assistance through the 9-1-1 network, not limited to voice.
-This may include a session established by signaling with two-way, real-time media and involves a human making a request for help.
+"Emergency Call" or “9-1-1 Call” means any type of request for emergency assistance through a 9 1-1 network either to the digits 9-1-1 or the emergency 24/7 10-digit telephone number for all primary public safety answering points.
+An emergency call is not limited to a voice telephone call.
+It could be a two-way video call, an interactive text, Teletypewriter (TTY), an SMS, an Instant Message, or any new mechanism for communications available in the future.
+An emergency call occurs when the request for emergency assistance is received by a public safety telecommunicator..

-"Emergency Telephone System Board" or "ETSB" means a board appointed by the corporate authorities of any county or municipality that provides for the management and operation of a 9-1-1 system within the scope of the duties and powers prescribed by ETSA.
+"Emergency Telephone System Board" or "ETSB" means a board appointed by the corporate authorities of any county or municipality or a Joint ETSB established by intergovernmental agreement of two or more municipalities or counties, or a combination thereof, to provide for the management and operation of a 9-1-1 system within the scope of the duties and powers prescribed by the ETSA.
 The corporate authorities shall provide for the manner of appointment, provided that members of the board meet the requirements of the statute.

-"Enhanced 9-1-1" or "E9-1-1" means an emergency telephone system that includes dedicated network, selective routing, database, ALI, ANI, selective transfer, fixed transfer, and a call back number.
+"Enhanced 9-1-1" or "E9-1-1" means a telephone system that includes network switching, database and PSAP premise elements capable of providing automatic location identification data, selective routing selective transfer, fixed transfer, and a call back number , including any enhanced 9-1-1 service so designated by the Federal Communications Commission in its report and order in WC Dockets Nos.
+04-36 and 05-196, or any successor proceeding.

+“ESInet” (Emergency Services IP Network) means a managed IP network that is used for emergency services communications, and which can be shared by all public safety agencies.
+It provides the IP transport infrastructure upon which independent application platforms and core services can be deployed, including, but not restricted to, those necessary for providing NG9-1-1 services.
+An ESInet may be constructed from a mix of dedicated and shared facilities.
+An ESInet may be interconnected at local, regional, state, federal, national and international levels to form an IP-based inter-network (network of networks).
+The term ESInet designates the network, not the Next Generation Core services that ride on the network.

-"Grade of Service" means P.01 for Basic 9-1-1 or Enhanced 9-1-1 services or NENA i3 Solution standard for NG9-1-1 services.
+"Grade of Service" means P.01 for Enhanced 9-1-1 services or the NENA i3 Solution adopted standard for NG9-1-1 services.

-"Interconnected Voice over Internet Protocol Provider" or "Interconnected VoIP Provider" means every corporation, company, association, joint stock company or association, firm, partnership, or individual, their lessees, trustees or receivers appointed by any court whatsoever that owns, controls, operates, manages, or provides within this State, directly or indirectly, Interconnected VoIP service or the meaning prescribed in 47 CFR 9.3 [220 ILCS 5/13-234 and 13-235].
-VoIP service is a service that: enables real-time, two-way voice communications; requires a broadband connection from the user's location; requires Internet protocol-compatible customer premises equipment; and permits users generally to receive calls that originate on the public switched telephone network and to terminate calls to the public switched network.
+"Interconnected voice over Internet protocol provider" or "Interconnected VoIP Provider" has the meaning given to that term under Section 13-235 of the Public Utilities Act .
+Interconnected VoIP service is a service that: enables real-time, two-way voice communications; requires a broadband connection from the user's location; requires Internet protocol-compatible customer premises equipment; and permits users generally to receive calls that originate on the public switched telephone network and to terminate calls to the public switched network.

-"IP 9-1-1" means the internet protocol based 9-1-1 network that is part of NG 9-1-1.

-“Joint ETSB” means a Joint Emergency Telephone System Board established by intergovernmental agreement of two or more municipalities or counties, or a combination thereof, to provide for the management and operation of a 9-1-1 system.